velzenor/winkemmpy/README.md

 TYPE {enter}
 '''
 ```
-Generated the macro in python from the .txt file.
+Generate the macro in Python from the .txt file.
 ```python
 km = kemm.KeyboardMacro()
 km.read_txt("instructions.txt")